Modern Slavery Statement

-Key strategic and critical suppliers are monitored on a continuous basis for commercial, financial and supply chain risk, including compliance with legal, regulatory and policy requirements such as Modern Slavery Act 2015.
+Key strategic and critical suppliers are monitored on a continuous basis for commercial, financial and supply chain risk, including compliance with legal, regulatory and policy requirements such as the Modern Slavery Act 2015.

 As AQA’s supply chain consists largely of high value-added goods and services, the risk at a company level is deemed to be low.
-However, suppliers are assessed on an individual basis for the likelihood of them or their supply chain being at risk of non-compliance with our Modern Slavery policy.
+However, suppliers are assessed on an individual basis for the likelihood of them or their supply chain being at risk of non-compliance with our Modern Slavery Policy.
 Contracts with these suppliers are negotiated to ensure that we have a governance framework in place to monitor supplier contract performance and compliance with AQA’s Policies and Standards .

 Our on-going Supplier Performance process is directly linked to this risk assessment and managed in our Supplier Management System.
 The objectives are:

-- to identify and assess potential risk areas for an individual supplier in our supply chains
+- to identify and assess potential risk areas for an individual supplier in our supply chains;

-- to mitigate the risk of slavery and human trafficking occurring in our supply chains through our on boarding process of new suppliers
+- to mitigate the risk of slavery and human trafficking occurring in our supply chains through our on boarding process of new suppliers;

 Training for staff